hollowaykeanho/Upscaler/README.md

 you're viewing the frame that it is working on.

 I recommend you inpect the frames first for determining whether the AI model is suitable or otherwise.
-If it's not, please stop the process and execute the next step.
+Otherwise, please stop the process and execute the next step.